BalloonBall/HOB/README.md

 It is important to understand that high fidelity prototype ≠ final product.

-Hi-fi graphic is a set of image resources with consistant design style produced by UI designer.
+Hi-fi graphics is a set of image resources with consistant design style produced by UI designer.
 It is usually done after the functionality modules of the interface have been confirmed.
-The graphic can achieve the preview requirement of hi-fi prototype, but the details including resolution and color are still awaiting adjustment.
+The graphics can achieve the preview requirement of hi-fi prototype, but the details including resolution and color are still awaiting adjustment.
 This is because toolkits in actual app develpment may not be able to achieve the design requirement.

 As an individual project, UI designer and software developer is the same.
-Most of the hi-fi graphic will be used in phase No.3, and the hi-fi prototype will look very identical to the final product.
+Most of the hi-fi graphics will be used in phase No.3, and the hi-fi prototype will look very identical to the final product.

-Hi-fi graphic required in this porject are mainly icons for Android app that is going to be developed in phase No.3.
+Hi-fi graphics required in this porject are mainly icons for Android app that is going to be developed in phase No.3.
 They should be exported to sizes that are compatible with screen resolution from 480p to 4K.
 The majority of those icons will be produced with Adobe Illustrator, and few complicated with Adobe Photoshop.

 A baseline of design style has to be decided before designing the icons.
 The plan suggested that the UI style "should be distinguishable against 丰收互联app".
 The style used in 丰收互联app is summarized as following:
 - Simplified